disco4now/ArmmiteF407VGT/README.md

 The STM32CubeIDE project is directory ArmmiteF407VGT.
 This should be placed in your STM32CubeIDE workspace. e.g. workspace/ArmmiteF407VGT and opened and compiled using STM32CubeIDE.
-A compiled binary version is under the the binaries directory.
+Use GCC 10.3-2021.10 to ensure the CCRAM is not exceeded.
+The later version seem to use more CCRAM A compiled binary version is under the the binaries directory.
 A user manual for MMBasic on the STM32F407VGT is under the docs directory.